Skip to content

 • When enabled, users can choose to not show other support texts (scripts and hints).

 • For Teams where Multi-lingual is enabled, language options will be available per-assignment.
-The displayed default languages are inherited from group or team settings, but they can be customized for each assignment.
+The displayed default languages are inherited from team or organization settings, but they can be customized for each assignment.
 For more information, see: Managing Languages for your Team

 • In the Languages drop-down menu, select the languages in which users can complete the role play conversation.